maxpoletaev/van/README.md

 ## Is it slow?

-Well, yeah...
+Well...
 Although it tries to do most of the checks during the start up, it’s still slow as hell due to reflection magic under the hood used for dynamically-constructed function arguments, the most painful of which is `reflect.Value.Call()`.

 The following benchmark shows that simple dynamic function calls in Go can be 10 to 1000 times slower than static function calls, and this is even without the dependency-injection overhead involved.